-29. The Shagbark Hickory Tree (Carya ovata)
+39. The Shagbark Hickory Tree (Carya Ovata)

 A shagbark hickory tree is a large, long lived, deciduous tree found in southeast Canada and north east United States.
 It is one of the oldest living hickory trees, and tends to grow very tall — 350 years old and up to 40 meters tall.

 The wood of this tree is tough, elastic, heavy, and coarse-grained.
 Because the tree is slow growing, it isn’t very popular in the lumber industry, but it is sometimes used to manufacture certain types of tool handles.

 The bark of this tree is light gray, and smooth.
 As the tree begins to age, the bark of the tree starts to peel off.
 The peeling process is unique as it peels off in long strips that are attached in the middle but loose on the ends.
 This is what gave it its name as “shagbark” hickory.

-30. The American Hophornbeam Tree (Ostrya virginiana)
+40. The American Hophornbeam Tree (Ostrya Virginiana)